Kashyapdevesh/Flight_Delay_Prediction/README.md

  ```
   ![](https://github.com/shaurysrivastav27/Flight_Delay_Prediction/blob/main/notebooks/Final/plots/xgbregressor2.png)

+## Gaussian mixture networks:

-4. **Gaussian mixture networks**: The last algorithm we used was gaussian mixture regression which is widely used for Multivariate Nonparametric regression problems such as the given problem.
+The last algorithm we used was gaussian mixture regression which is widely used for Multivariate Nonparametric regression problems such as the given problem.
 In this approach, we use the probabilistic approach rather than direct values prediction method .
 We define the model as :
 ```python
      m(x) = E[Y |X =x ] (expected value of Y given  X= x)